What factors influence the price of a custom SaaS project?

 5 min

-Developing customized SaaS software is a complex and strategic process that mobilizes technical, human, and functional resources at the heart of a company's digital transformation.
+Developing custom SaaS software is a complex and strategic process that mobilizes technical, human, and functional resources at the heart of a company's digital transformation.
 Much more than just a simple IT tool, SaaS software designed specifically for your business must meet high standards in terms of customer relationship management, productivity, security, and business performance.
 Before even discussing budgets, it is crucial to understand the variables that strongly influence the final price.
 Every management software program, whether it is an ERP, CRM, or collaborative tool, is based on trade-offs related to the modules to be developed, customized features, the degree of integration into your existing information system, and the nature of your internal management processes.

 1. Functional complexity and business processes